Trump Ties Immigration Demands To DACA Deal, Including Border Wall

 - Fund and complete construction of the southern border wall

-- Ensure the safe and expeditious return of Unaccompanied Alien Children (UAC) and family units
+- Ensure the safe and expeditious return of Unaccompanied Alien Children and family units

 - End abuse of our asylum system by tightening standards, imposing penalties for fraud, and ensuring detention while claims are verified